phelipetls/blog/content/posts/bash-for-javascript-developers/index.md

 {{< warn >}}

 regex is tricky, there a bunch of different flavors, and the one used by Bash is certainly not the same one used by JavaScript engines.

-Also, the operator `=~` is a Bashism, so don't try to use it in `/bin/sh`, use the `grep` command instead.
+This might be a source of friction when writing shell scripts.

 {{< /warn >}}

 ## Glob patterns

-A glob pattern is possibly one of the best shell features and it's one of the important concepts for shell scripting, so let's see some examples.
+A glob pattern is possibly one of the best shell features.
+Let's look at some examples.

-Here are some ways of using globs to check if a string is of certain shape:

 ```shell-session
 $ [[ "foo bar" == foo* ]] && echo "'foo bar' starts with 'foo'"